Table of Contents

 4. Configure Canvas raycast functionality.

-Modify the Canvas under the UI node to ensure raycast works, so that all UI buttons and switches function as expected.
+Modify the Canvas under the UI node to ensure raycasting works, guaranteeing all UI buttons and switches function as expected.

-The template has pre-added XR Interaction Toolkit's Tracked Device Graphic Raycaster under the Canvas node, which will be visible after importing the corresponding package.
+The template has pre-added XR Interaction Toolkit's Tracked Device Graphic Raycaster under the Canvas node.
+It will be visible after importing the corresponding package.

 alt text

-If XR Interaction Toolkit is not used when running on the device, you will see a missing script prompt similar to the one below.
+If XR Interaction Toolkit is not used when running on the device, you will see a missing script warning like the one below.
 You can delete it and add the raycaster component required by the device.

 alt text